-Eric Bloom is a litigation partner in the firm’s Washington, D.C. office who concentrates his practice on complex civil and white collar criminal matters.
+Eric Bloom is a litigation and arbitration partner in the firm’s Washington, D.C. office who concentrates his practice on international and domestic arbitration, complex civil, and white collar criminal matters.

-Mr. Bloom has conducted and/or represented scores of individuals and companies in internal investigations, investigations by grand juries and other governmental entities, and trials and appellate proceedings.
+Mr. Bloom has conducted and/or represented scores of individuals and companies in internal investigations and investigations by grand juries and other governmental entities.

 Mr. Bloom has appeared on CNN’s “Burden of Proof” with Greta van Susteren and Roger Cossack and has been interviewed by MSNBC for commentary regarding former President Clinton’s pardon of Marc Rich.
-He has appeared and spoken in front of audiences with the former Independent Counsel regarding the investigation and prosecution of former Secretary of Agriculture Michael Espy, and is also co-author of “FDIC/RTC Suits Against Bank and Thrift Officers and Directors—Why Now, What’s Left?,” 63 Fordham L. Rev. 2087 (1995).
+He has appeared before and spoken in front of audiences with the former Independent Counsel regarding the investigation and prosecution of former Secretary of Agriculture Michael Espy, and is also co-author of “FDIC/RTC Suits Against Bank and Thrift Officers and Directors—Why Now, What’s Left?,” 63 Fordham L. Rev. 2087 (1995).
 He has more recently spoken in forums both in the United States and in Latin America regarding the need to reform the current Bilateral Investment Treaty arbitration system.